soyrochus/hobnob/README.md

 * **Enhancement:** Add comprehensive tests for each executor, parser, and the overall runner.
 Include example flows in the repo for common use cases.

+## Monitoring & Recovery

+Long-running workflows benefit from proactive monitoring and recovery mechanisms:

+- Enable logging at `INFO` level to capture step inputs, outputs, and errors.
+- Ship logs to a central system for alerting and audit trails.
+- Use `retry` policies with exponential backoff to handle transient LLM or tool failures.
+- Persist intermediate state so workflows can resume after interruption.
+- Run workflows under external supervisors or schedulers that can restart from the last checkpoint.

 ## Development